munechika-koyo/cherab_lhd/docs/source/user/contribution.rst

             pixi run ipython

-        The IPython shell will be started with the `cherab-inversion` package installed.
+        The IPython shell will be started with the package installed.

 .. note::